ooks-io/ooknet/README.md

 ## Overview

-This repository serves two main purposes:
+The goals of this repository are:

-1. To serve as a centralized location for all my personal computing infrastructure
+1. To maintain a centralized location for all my personal computing infrastructure
 2. To provide a place to experiment and learn about networking, administration, security, unix, design, and programming

 > [!WARNING]
 > This repository is not intended to be used by anyone but myself.
-It is highly
-> personalized and likely doesn't fit anyone else's needs.
-I leave this
-> repository public to serve as a reference for anyone else building something
+It is highly personalized and likely doesn't fit anyone else's needs.
+I maintain this repository publicly as a reference for anyone building something similar.
-> similar.

 ## Features

 - NixOS configurations for all my hosts
-- Home-manager configuration for my workstations
+- Home-Manager configuration for my workstations
 - Custom packages
 - Development environments
 - Declarative secrets with agenix